 What would you do differently if I’d have to re-climb Hanyu mountain all the way from base camp number one?
 Based on my own experience and what I know from others, here’s my list.

-Today it’s been exactly 52 years since the Dutch writer and diplomat Robert van Gulik (1910 – 1967) passed away.
+Who was the Dutch writer and diplomat Robert van Gulik (1910 – 1967)?
 Best known for his Chinese detective novels, Van Gulik also was a respected scholar, chain-smoker and gibbon admirer.
 He spent most of his life, however, serving the Dutch government in diplomatic service.

 After his studies in Sanskrit, Chinese and Japanese in 1935, Robert van Gulik joined the Dutch Ministry of Foreign Affairs.
 Although he made a career as a diplomat, van Gulik devoted most of his spare time to his books, writing and musical instruments.

 The duty to his country brought him to unusual places: He lived and worked in China, India and Lebanon.
 In 1958 he became ambassador to Kuala Lumpur and in 1965 his appointment as ambassador to Tokyo followed.

 It’s been said about Van Gulik that he was “a westerner with an eastern heart”.
 Looking back, Van Gulik wrote that his childhood in Indonesia played a crucial role in this: